betterscientificsoftware/bssw.io/Articles/Blog/ExperiencesIntegratingMOABandVisIt.md

 ### The ITAPS Generic plugin

 As part of the [ITAPS](https://markcmiller86.github.io/ITAPS/) project, a VisIt plugin supporting MOAB was first developed using the [iMesh](https://markcmiller86.github.io/ITAPS/software/iMesh_html/i_mesh_8h.html) interface.
-`iMesh` defined a *generic* interface to any package providing *services* to manage discrete meshes composed of sets of node, edge, face and/or volume entities as well as tags and tag data associated thereon.
+`iMesh` defined a *generic* interface for any package providing unstructured, discrete meshing *services*.
-The teams participating in ITAPS, [MOAB](https://sigma.mcs.anl.gov/moab-library/), [GRUMMP](https://www.researchgate.net/publication/254313656_GRUMMP_User's_Guide) and [FMDB](https://scorec.rpi.edu/FMDB/), each implemented the `iMesh` interface to their respective mesh management software packages.
+The [MOAB](https://sigma.mcs.anl.gov/moab-library/), [GRUMMP](https://www.researchgate.net/publication/254313656_GRUMMP_User's_Guide) and [FMDB](https://scorec.rpi.edu/FMDB/) teams participating in ITAPS each implemented the `iMesh` interface to their respective packages.

-VisIt's [ITAPS plugin](https://github.com/visit-dav/visit/blob/2.10RC/src/databases/ITAPS_C/avtITAPS_CFileFormat.C) could then be compiled against each `iMesh` implementation producing separate plugin instances for ITAPS-MOAB, ITAPS-GRUMMP and ITAPS-FMDB.
+VisIt's [ITAPS plugin](https://github.com/visit-dav/visit/tree/2.10RC/src/databases/ITAPS_C) could then be compiled against each `iMesh` implementation producing separate plugin instances for ITAPS-MOAB, ITAPS-GRUMMP and ITAPS-FMDB.
 A single implementation of the `iMesh` plugin source code supported multiple different mesh management packages demonstrating a key goal of the ITAPS project.
 With the ability to *read* from one implementation and *write* to another, this version of the plugin also demonsrated the use of `iMesh` to easily translate data between different mesh management packages.